 The syndicate's underwriting strategy is focused on the profitability of business, a key performance indicator being the level of absolute profit achieved.
-2022 saw several catastrophe events, however, these were offset by favourable development in catastrophe reserves for events in prior years.
-The syndicate generated a profit of £38,356,000 (2021: £51,048,000) at a combined ratio of 91.3% (2021: 86.5%).
+In 2023, despite several catastrophe events and the further enhancement of reserves for the expected change in the UK Personal Injury Discount Rate, the syndicate generated a profit of £134,555,000 (2022: £38,356,000) at a combined ratio of 84.8% (2022: 91.3%).

 The other key financial performance indicator is the investment return achieved compared with the benchmark set by the board.
-Given the nature of the syndicate's business, 75% of its investment portfolio is denominated in US dollars.
-The 2022 calendar year investment return on this portfolio was -0.12% (2021: 0%) compared with a benchmark of -3.41% (2021: -0.56%).
+Given the nature of the syndicate's business, 80% of its investment portfolio is denominated in US dollars.
+The 2023 calendar year investment return on this portfolio was 4.10% (2022: -0.12%), compared with a benchmark of 4.17% (2022: -3.41%).
 Following increases in global interest rates these are now working through into the syndicate's investment returns.

-The managing agent is establishing metrics in relation to climate change being mindful of the diverse areas that this matter covers.
+The managing agent is establishing metrics in relation to climate change being mindful of the diverse areas that this matter covers, and the longer term nature of the risk.